9 solutions for back pain you may not have thought of

 Duramont Ergonomic Office Chair has adjustable lumbar support and armrests as well as a reclining feature.
 It’s made with breathable mesh to keep occupants cool.

-Gimars Mouse Pad and Wrist Support can place the wrists at a better angle to reduce hand, elbow and wrist fatigue.
+GIM Keyboard and Mouse Pad can place the wrists at a better angle to reduce hand, elbow and wrist fatigue.
 The pads are filled with slow-rebound memory foam for smooth movement.

 Fitness tracker

 A fitness tracker alone won’t improve back pain, but it may provide enough motivation and stimulation to get you more active throughout the day.
-They have alerts that encourage you to get in your daily steps or to get up off your chair after prolonged periods of sitting.
+They have alerts that encourage you to get in your daily steps or get off your chair after prolonged periods of sitting.

-Fitbit Inspire Fitness Tracker logs all-day activity, including steps, active minutes and calories burned.
+The Fitbit Inspire Fitness Tracker logs all-day activity, including steps, active minutes and calories burned.
 It also tracks hourly activity and alerts users when it’s time to move.

 Low-impact exercise

 Low-impact exercise includes activities or sports that are gentle on joints.
-Engaging in low-impact exercise a few times a week may help you lose weight, which in turn may reduce the stress of extra weight on the back.
+Engaging in low-impact exercise a few times a week may help you lose weight, which may reduce the stress of extra weight on the back.

-New Balance Women’s 877 V1 Walking Shoe is designed to stabilize the foot through the gait cycle.
+The New Balance Women’s 877 V1 Walking Shoe is designed to stabilize the foot through the gait cycle.
 The shoe has an impact-absorbing midsole and reflective details.

-Bowflex C6 Exercise Bike offers a smooth, quiet wide with 100 resistance levels.
-The bike works with most devices and tablets, so users can enjoy JRNY, an interactive cycling app.
+The Schwinn Fitness Indoor Exercise Bike offers a smooth, quiet ride with 100 resistance levels.
+The bike works with most devices and tablets so that users can enjoy JRNY, an interactive cycling app.

 Pilates